Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Preliminaries

-Let $\calW\doteq\Gamma(\Sigma,W)$ for $W\to\Sigma$ a finite dimensional vector bundle over a manifold $\Sigma$.
-Then $\calW$ admits the structure of an NF vector space \cite[Section 30.1, unnumbered Proposition]{kriegl1997convenient}.\footnote{Observe that this is true even when $\Sigma$ and $W$ themselves are infinite dimensional but (modeled on) nuclear Fr\'echet vector spaces.
+\begin{remark}[Concrete models] When looking at Lie algebras as well as at local models of spaces of fields, we will be chiefly interested in locally convex vector spaces $\calW$ that have the additional useful structure of a \emph{nuclear, Fr\'echet} vector space (NF).
+In particular, let $\calW\doteq\Gamma(\Sigma,W)$ for $W\to\Sigma$ a finite dimensional vector bundle over a manifold $\Sigma$.
+Then $\calW$ admits the structure of an NF vector space \cite[Section 30.1, unnumbered Proposition]{kriegl1997convenient}.\footnote{Observe that this is true even when $\Sigma$ and $W$ themselves are infinite-dimensional but (modeled on) nuclear Fr\'echet vector spaces.
 For us this is relevant e.g. for the construction of the space we will call $\A$.} A summary of properties of NF vector spaces is given in Remark \ref{rmk:NFVS}.

-Additionally, spaces of sections of vector bundles over a \emph{compact} manifold are also ``tame'' as Fr\'echet vector spaces (see \cite{Hamilton-NashMoser} for a discussion).
+Additionally, spaces of sections of vector bundles over a \emph{compact} manifold are also ``tame'' as Fr\'echet vector spaces (see \cite{Hamilton-NashMoser} for a discussion), and spaces of sections of fibre bundles with tame local models will give rise to tame Fr\'echet manifolds.
 The main interest of the tame property is the validity of a version of the inverse function theorem due to Nash and Moser \cite{Nash-Imbedding,Moser-NMThm}.
-This can be used e.g.\ to establish the existence of slices for Hamiltonian actions and thus the smoothness of $\C$ and $\uX$ (see \cite{DiezPhD}). \end{remark}
+This can be used e.g.\ to establish the existence of slices for Hamiltonian actions and thus the smoothness of $\C$ and $\uuC$ (see \cite{DiezPhD}). \end{remark}

-We now specialize our attention to infinite dimensional symplectic and Poisson manifolds.
-Our focus will be on how their definitions and mutual relationship have to be weakened with respect to the finite dimensional case.